Clerking team

 • Offences involving domestic abuse

-• Football related offences (including football banning order cases).
+• Football related offences (including football banning orders).

 Crown Court & appeals